 Oftentimes, the biggest challenge universities will have with matching gift programs is simply getting the word out to alumni.

-To begin with, post matching gift reminders and updates frequently across your college’s social media platforms, especially Facebook, Twitter, and Instagram.
+- Social media.
+Post matching gift reminders and updates frequently across your college’s social media platforms, especially Facebook, Twitter, and Instagram.
 Keep social media messages short with key information about matching gifts, a simple but compelling image, and a link to your matching gift webpage.

+- Donation forms.
 Another best practice is to highlight matching gift opportunities on your university’s online donation forms.
 This can be done by adding a matching gift search tool to your online donation form that will catch a donor’s eye while they’re already filling it out.

 A matching gift search tool is an accessible way for your alumni to research their employer’s matching gift program without having to navigate off your university’s online donation form or website.